geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/lenz.rst

 .. include:: ../../equation_bank/faraday_lenz_time.rst

-shows that any variation in the magnetic flux produces and electromotive force (emf, :math:`\mathcal{E}`).
+shows that any variation in the magnetic flux produces an electromotive force (emf, :math:`\mathcal{E}`).
 This emf creates electrical currents within those bodies which are subjected to the time varying flux.
 The amplitude of the induced current is dependent on the strength of the emf and the conductivity of the material, while the direction of the induced current is characterized by Lenz's Law.